Does the world seem nuts to you?

 Yes, I can do that!

-This is NOT NUTS.
 This is a groundswell of excellent commonsense and its value right now could be epic and seismic, and timely.
+We can transform what is typically seen as "waste" into a biologically stable, nutrient rich soil.
+We harness the powers of micro organisms and use the process of composting to do this.